Grants

 Check eligibility for Low Income Winter Heating Assistance

-A guaranteed annual winter heating benefit of £55.05 will be paid for the first time to help with your energy bills this winter, irrespective of weather conditions or temperature levels where you live.
-This launched in February 2023.
+A guaranteed annual winter heating benefit of £58.75 will be paid for winter period 2024 to 2025 to help with your energy bills, irrespective of weather conditions or temperature levels where you live.
 It will be an automatic payment to all those who are eligible, so there is no need to apply.

 To receive these payments, you must be receiving a qualifying benefit, which includes Pension Credit, Income Support or Income-based Jobseeker’s Allowance, Income-related Employment Support Allowance, Universal Credit and Support for Mortgage Interest.